mrpeerat/mrpeerat.github.io/_pages/about.md

   - /about.html
 ---

+**If anyone wants to work on research topics such as LLMs, evaluation and benchmarking, embedding, representation learning, multilingual learning, or information retrieval, feel free to reach out to me at peerat\[at\]aisingapore.org!**

-I'm currently an AI Engineer at AI Singapore, NUS.
+I'm currently a Research Fellow at AI Singapore, NUS.
 My responsibility is to develop and improve SEA LLMs ([SEA-LION](https://arxiv.org/pdf/2504.05747)) and benchmarks ([SEA-HELM](https://arxiv.org/pdf/2502.14301)).
 My released models are [SEA-LIONv3](https://huggingface.co/aisingapore/gemma2-9b-cpt-sea-lionv3-base) and [WangchanLIONv2](https://huggingface.co/aisingapore/Gemma2-9b-WangchanLIONv2-instruct).
 I also helped my team develop [SEA-HELM](https://leaderboard.sea-lion.ai/) for Thai, i.e., MT-Bench and Thai IF datasets.
 Moreover, I also work as the main contributor of [SEACrowd](https://seacrowd.github.io/seacrowd-catalogue/), a project that collects data in SEA and does many cool SEA research, such as [SEACrowd (EMNLP'24)](https://aclanthology.org/2024.emnlp-main.296/) and [SEA-VL](https://arxiv.org/abs/2503.07920).
 In addition to AI Singapore, I am also an invited researcher at Chulalongkorn, Thailand, and the advisory board of [SIGSEA](https://www.sigsea.org/).

 Before that, I was a Ph.D. student (5-year program) in the Natural Language and Representation Lab (NRL), [Information Science and Technology (IST) at VISTEC](https://vistec.ist/), Thailand.
 My advisor and co-advisor were [Assoc.
 Prof. Dr. Sarana Nutanong](https://scholar.google.com/citations?user=fEPAC_AAAAAJ&hl=th) and [Dr. Ekapol Chuangsuwanich](https://scholar.google.com/citations?user=ST-jPeYAAAAJ&hl=th), respectively.
 My research topics are representation and multilingual learnings.